AKSW/docs.ontowiki.net/Home.md

 * it is a Semantic Pingback Client in order to receive and send back-linking request as known from the blogosphere
 * you can use the backend you know to store your data, because OntoWiki is backend independent, which means you can save your data on a MySQL database as well as on a Virtuoso Triple Store

-But thats not all, OntoWiki provides a rich set of extensions:
+But thats not all, OntoWiki provides a rich set of extensions.
+In the following a collection:
 * Wikipedia like [Wiki's](https://github.com/AKSW/article.ontowiki/wiki),
 * (PubSubHubbub)[https://github.com/AKSW/pubsub.ontowiki#pubsubontowiki] to spread your local knowledge changes over the web and be synced with foreign sources
-* Extension namend CubeViz for [visualization of statistical data](https://github.com/AKSW/cubeviz.ontowiki/wiki) which are organized in the [DataCube](http://www.w3.org/TR/vocab-data-cube/) format.
+* Extension named CubeViz for [visualization of statistical data](https://github.com/AKSW/cubeviz.ontowiki/wiki) which are organized in the [DataCube](http://www.w3.org/TR/vocab-data-cube/) format.
 OntoWiki + CubeViz are already in use for the [Open Data portal](http://open-data.europa.eu/open-data/de/apps) of the European Union.
+* [Integration](https://github.com/AKSW/map.ontowiki) of maps - if your data containing geographical information you are able to see it on a map

 # Users